abooij/kristina-auke/index.markdown

 ### Venue
-Our whole wedding day will take place the heart of Prague in [Villa Richter](https://www.villarichter.cz/en/).
+Our whole wedding day will take place in the heart of Prague in [Villa Richter](https://www.villarichter.cz/en/).

 <!---
 ### Program